First, about the squirrel in the photo.

 And I'm a purple bull.

-I've never seen an abominable snowman,
+I've never seen an abominable snowman,- and other writers -

 I'm hoping not to see one,